 Founded in 1859, this is one of India’s oldest boarding schools with a rich history of educating some of the brightest minds in the country.
 The motto of the school is ‘Overcome evil with good’.
 It has a 56-acre campus for students from class three onwards and follows the ICSE and ISC examination boards.

 The school encourages sports and has facilities to teach football, cricket, squash, tennis, air-rifle shooting and gymnastics among others.
-It also offers cultural activities like music, dance, drama and has hobby clubs for aero-modeling, photography, stamps and promotes social service.
+It also offers cultural activities like music, dance, drama and has hobby clubs for aero-modelling, photography, stamps and promotes social service.
 Noted alumni include author Ruskin Bond and golfer Jeev Milkha Singh.

 3.Mayo College, Ajmer